 Want to support Wild for Scotland?

 Wild for Scotland is an independently produced podcast.
-There is no network, publication or organisation that has my back or supports the show financially – it’s all done by me.
+There is no network, publication or organisation that has our back or supports the show financially – it’s all done by me and my tiny team of freelancers.

 The show is free to listen to and available to anyone.
-And I’d love to keep it this way!
+And we’d love to keep it this way!

-If you enjoy the show and my Scotland travel resources over at my travel blog Watch Me See, you can support my work in several ways:
+Whether you enjoy the show or the Scotland travel resources over at Kathi’s travel blog Watch Me See, you can support our work in several ways:

 Subscribe via Patreon

 Patreon gives you the chance to support the creators whose content you love with a monthly donation.
-You can sign up to my Patreon and pledge an amount of £3, £6, £10 or £15.
+You can sign up to our Patreon and pledge an amount of £3 or £6,.

-Every month, your donation supports the making of the podcast and in return you get rewards like exclusive glimpses behind-the-scene, bonus content, a hand-written postcard or a goodie from my Scotland print shop.Become a Patron!
+Every month, your donation supports the making of the podcast and in return you get rewards like exclusive glimpses behind-the-scene or exclusive bonus content (only on the higher tier).Become a Patron!

 Donate via Ko-fi

-You can also donate an amount of your choice to my virtual coffee tin on Ko-fi.
+You can also donate an amount of your choice to Kathi’s virtual coffee tin on Ko-fi.

-This is a one-time donation, so perfect if you don’t want to donate monthly OR would rather throw a pile of money at me at once.
+This is a one-time donation, so perfect if you don’t want to donate monthly OR would rather throw a pile of money at us at once 😅

 Support without money